How Customer Expectations Influence Omni-Channel Retail Distribution

 So how can you ensure that your omni-channel experience achieves the results that you need it to achieve?
 By aligning the process with the expectations of your customers.

 What Consumers Expect from Omni-Channel Retailers

-Broadly speaking, online shopping and ecommerce has conditioned customers to expect three things from their retailers:
+Broadly speaking, online shopping and e-commerce have conditioned customers to expect three things from their retailers:

 - A personalized experience

 Online shopping has made it possible for customers to learn everything that they need to know about a product and make a purchase decision on their own, without the help of a salesperson.
 The modern consumer has already seen the product they want to buy, knows the fair price, and knows that they have multiple channels that they can purchase through.

 This last factor, in particular—the ability to easily look elsewhere if they are not happy with their experience—is of great importance for retailers of all stripes.
 Because consumers now have so many options, it is even more critical that they have a worthwhile experience when they interact with your brand.

 Convenience (as we discuss below) of course plays a role in customer satisfaction.
 But just as important is ensuring that your consumers have a personalized experience when they try to buy from you.
 While this used to be impossible or extremely difficult to do, it is now relatively easy for retailers to personalize the shopping experience.

 Websites, apps, and social media all gather user data, which can be used by retailers to prefill forms, offer product suggestions, and remember preferences—all of which have the potential to dramatically increase consumer satisfaction.
 In fact, without this customized shopping experience, the consumer will default to bargain shopping other retailers for the absolute lowest price.